The Query Complexity of Correlated Equilibria: Abstract

 \section{Abstract}

-We consider the complexity of finding a Correlated Equilibrium in an $n$-player game in a model that allows the algorithm to make queries for players' utilities at pure strategy profiles.
-Many randomized regret-matching dynamics are known to yield an approximate correlated equilibrium quickly: in time that is polynomial in the number of players, $n$, the number of strategies of each player, $m$, and the approximation error, $\epsilon^{-1}$.
-Here we show that both randomization and approximation are necessary: no efficient deterministic algorithm can reach even an approximate equilibrium and no efficient randomized algorithm can reach an exact equilibrium.
+We consider the complexity of finding a \emph{correlated equilibrium} of an $ n$-player game in a model that allows the algorithm to make queries on players' payoffs at pure strategy profiles.
+Randomized regret-based dynamics are known to yield an approximate correlated equilibrium efficiently, namely, in time that is polynomial in the number of players $n$.
+Here we show that\emph{\ \textbf{both} randomization }and\emph{\ approximation} are necessary: no efficient deterministic algorithm can reach even an approximate correlated equilibrium, and no efficient randomized algorithm can reach an exact correlated equilibrium.
+The results are obtained by bounding from below the number of payoff queries that are needed.